bradygaster/downr/Server/wwwroot/posts/7.4-data-model-tests/index.md

         }
 ```

-Excellent work so far.
-Go ahead and commit your changes and push them to your fork either by using a tool of your choice such as GitHub Desktop, Visual Studio or the Git CLI.
+Commit your changes and push them to your fork using a tool of your choice, such as GitHub Desktop, Visual Studio, or the Git CLI.

-The next step is to add our data tests to our CI workflow to make sure they are run before the model training.
+The next step is to add your data tests to your CI workflow to make sure they are run before the model training.

 Do do so, open up the `dotnet-core.yml` file under `.github/workflows` and add the following just prior to `Train` step: